Purling/Penpal-App/Report.md

 * Alternated writing meeting minutes with Zane

 u6710622, Xingkun Chen, code contribution percentage: .
-* Create the basic UI of application( MainActivity, LoginActivity, SearchActivity, FriendActivity)
+* Designed and created the basic UI of application( MainActivity, LoginActivity, SearchActivity, FriendActivity)
 * Design and complete the Token and Tokenizer class
 * Design and complete the grammar of the SearchActivity
 * Design the text, Exp , notExp, OrExp, AndExp, contentText of SearchActivity
 * Design and complete the parser of the SearchActivity
 * Assisted Zane complete the Register feature in LoginActivity but delete by using of DAO
 * Make UI more nice
+* Created the majority of the slides

 u7283599, William Loughton, code contribution percentage: 12.5%
   * Implemented most JUnit test classes (InteractionTest, ParserTest, UserBinarySearchTreeTest)